gaku-sei/gaku-sei/README.md

 ## Welcome to My GitHub Repository! 🚀

 ### Hey there!
-I'm Kévin Combriat, a French generalist programmer with over 12 years of experience, in France, Canada, and Japan. 🌍
+I'm Kévin Combriat, a French full-stack engineer with over 12 years of experience, in France, Canada, and Japan. 🌍

 I have a strong passion for backend development, particularly enjoying working with Rust, Node.js, and Golang!
 Besides, I'm deeply involved in frontend development, where I specialize in React and Svelte to create sleek and intuitive interfaces. 💻